jaredrhine/gomertime/README.md

 - Food consumption
 - Mass of iron
 - Light source
+- Logging file is set by default, stderr avoided, tuned
 - Camera follows entity
 - Split server and client
 - Register and calculate multiple viewports, supporting multiple clients looking at different places of the world.
 Clients register their viewport for the server to precalculate.